- POPULATION: 1060 GP, 293 G, 434 A, 727 TP

 (rive-nord elites) in the Quebec International Pee-Wee Tournament.
 Was a teammate there with Pascal LeClaire and at least nowadays longtime friend Yanick Lehoux.

-1998/99: Finished 6th in the Quebec Midget AAA-league in assists.
-Played in first two QMJHL games at age 16.
+1998/99: Won the QMAAA championship and finished 6th in the league in assists.
+Played in first two QMJHL games at age 16 for the Shawinigan Cataractes.

 2003/04: Finished 4th in AHL goal-scoring and led the Americans in that department.
-Played in first and for this season only NHL Game on Dec.
-27. AHL Player of the Week Feb.
-29.
+Derek Roy joined the team from juniors.

-2004/05: During an NHL lockout-strengthened AHL season he finished second in Rochester in goals, and third in assists and points.
+2004/05: During an NHL lockout-strengthened AHL season he finished second in Rochester for goals, and third in assists and points.
+Thomas Vanek became a teammate.

 2005/06: By scoring 19 goals in his first 18 games of the AHL season he was promoted to the Buffalo Sabres for good.
 As a rookie there he finished 88th in the league in goals per game amongst players who played at least 25 games.
-In the playoffs he became the first player ever to clinch a series in overtime shorthanded, when he passed Daniel Alfredsson and scored on Ray Emery.
-At the end he and his team reached the Conference finals, but no more.
+Scored his first career hat-trick at home against the Kings on january 14th.
+In the playoffs he added another one at home against the Flyers on april 24th, and then became the first player ever to clinch a series in overtime shorthanded, when he passed Daniel Alfredsson and scored on Ray Emery.
+The talented Sabres with a core of players like Daniel Briere, Chris Drury, Maxim Afinogenov, Teppo Numminen, Brian Campbell, Tim Connolly, Jochen Hecht, Ales Kotalik, J.P.
+Dumont, Derek Roy and rookies Pominville and Thomas Vanek reached all the way to the Conference finals, only falling to the eventual Stanley Cup champion Carolina Hurricanes.

 2006/07: Finished 26th in the NHL with a career high 34 goals, 2nd with 30 even-strength ones, and was 38th in Selke Trophy voting.
 On the Sabres, he finished 2nd in goals and 4th in points.
 At seasons end, Pominville and his team had reached their second straight Conference Final.